AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 * `list_event` followed by `view_event 2` views the details of the 2nd event (including its associated students, staff, and external parties) in the address book.

-### Searching an event : `search_event`
+### Searching for events : `search_event`

-Searches the specified event from ResiConnect.
+Searches for all events which match the specified keywords from ResiConnect.

 Format: `search_event [name/EVENT_NAME] [from/START_TIME] [to/END_TIME]`

-* Searches for all events which match the specified keywords.
 * At least one of the optional fields must be provided.
 * The EVENT_NAME is case-insensitive, and only full words will be matched.
 * The START_TIME and END_TIME must be in the format `yyyy-MM-dd HH:mm`.